 Once you arrive in Lop Buri, it is easy to get around by tuk-tuk or motorbike taxi, or you can rent a bicycle to explore the city at your own pace.

 Yes, you can rent a car in Bangkok.
-There are many car rental companies in Bangkok that offer car rental services to tourists and locals alike.
+Many car rental companies in Bangkok offer car rental services to tourists and locals alike.
 Some of the popular car rental companies include Europcar, Avis, Sawasdee Rent a Car, and Lumpinee Car Rent Centre.

 You can rent a car in Bangkok by visiting one of these car rental companies or by booking online.
 The cost of renting a car in Bangkok varies depending on the type of car you want to rent, the duration of your rental, and other factors.